-Get everyone's attention by using your iPhone, or HomePod as an Intercom
+Get everyone's attention by using your iPhone or HomePod as an Intercom

 Speak the Message that you would like to send to the home, then tap Done to send.

-- To cancel a message, tap the X icon or tap anywhere outside the intercom screen.
+- To cancel a message, tap the X icon or anywhere outside the intercom screen.

 How to use your Apple Watch as an Intercom with the Home app

-Just like on iOS, you can use the Home app on watchOS 7.1 and later to send Intercom messages.
-Using the Home app, you can cancel a message before it goes out, which will undoubtedly come in handy.
+Like iOS, you can use the Home app on watchOS 7.1 or later to send Intercom messages.
+You can also cancel a message using the Home app before it goes out, which will undoubtedly come in handy.

 - Launch the Home app.

-- Tap the Intercom button.
+- Tap Intercom.

 Speak the Message that you would like to send to the home, then tap Done to send.